Crimean Tatar dialects: Northern dialect

-The Northern, Nogai or Desert dialect (noğay, çöl, şimaliy) is spoken by Crimean Tatars in North Crimea, Romania, Bulgaria, Turkey and other countries.
+The Northern, or Steppe, Desert dialect (çöl, şimaliy) was traditionally spoken by Crimean Tatars in North Crimea.
 It has Nogai influence and even there are people who say that this dialect is part of Nogai language and related to Kazakh, Karakalpak, and Nogai proper.
-This dialect was spoken by former nomadic inhabitants of the Crimean (Nogay) steppe.
-It is thought that the Nogays of the Crimea and the Nogais of the Caucasus and Volga are of common origin from the Nogai Horde, which is reflected in their common name and very closely related languages.
+This dialect was spoken by former nomadic inhabitants of the Crimean steppe.
+It is thought that the Steppe Crimean Tatars of the Crimea and the Nogais of the Caucasus and Volga are of common origin from the Nogai Horde, which is reflected in their common name and very closely related languages.
 In the past some speakers of this dialects also called themselves Qıpçaq (that is Cumans).